-• This section will include the list of comments received during the 30-day comment period.
+No comments were received during the 30-day comment period.

 6. Summary of comments or views not accepted and the reasons for not accepting them

 Public comments were reviewed with the Community Development Advisory Committee and considered in the development of the 2017 Action Plan.
 Public comments were also forwarded to City departments.